SecUSo/privacy-friendly-sudoku/README.md

 ## Privacy Friendly Sudoku

-Privacy Friendly Sudoku is a logic based game.
+Privacy Friendly Sudoku is a logic based game and belongs to the group of Privacy Friendly Apps developed by Technische Universität Darmstadt, Germany.

+This app is optimized regarding the user's privacy.
+It doesn't use any tracking mechanisms, neither it displays any advertisement.
-It does not use any permission, as the app can provide its full functionality without the usage of permissions.
+Also it does not use any permission, as the app can provide its full functionality without the usage of permissions.
 It also does neither include advertisement nor tracking mechanisms.

 ## Motivation